ackman678/ackman678.github.io/previous_research.md

-Next I pursued a short (1.5 year) postdoc fellowship at the Mediterranean Institute of Neurobiology (INMED/INSERM U901) in Marseille, France directed by Dr. Yesekiel Ben-Ari.
-I had previously interacted with several investigators from INMED when they visited Joe's lab to learn our in utero electroporation techniques.
-I became aware of short-term fellowships available from INSERM for foreign postdocs to work in France and realized that Dr. Rosa Cossart, who is an expert in two-photon calcium imaging and trained with Dr. Rafael Yuste, was a principal investigator at INMED.
-I proposed joint projects, where I could learn the calcium imaging techniques and help ongoing work in Rosa's group and then utilize these techniques for my primary project with Dr. Alfonso Represa.
-I performed functional multineuron calcium imaging and patch-clamp recordings in slices of rat neocortex, and together with members of Rosa's group we characterized the dynamics of spontaneous network activity in developing neocortical circuits, resulting in a publication in *Journal of Neuroscience* [[8](http://www.ncbi.nlm.nih.gov/pubmed/19036979)].
+Next I pursued a short (1.5 year) postdoc fellowship at the Mediterranean Institute of Neurobiology (INMED/INSERM U901) in Marseille, France formerly directed by Yesekiel Ben-Ari.
+I had previously interacted with several investigators from INMED when they visited Joe's lab to learn in utero electroporation techniques.
+I became aware of short-term fellowships available from INSERM for foreign postdocs to work in France where I wanted to train in multineuronal two-photon calcium imaging methods that Rosa Cossart was developing at INMED and apply these techniques to epilepsy models with Alfonso Represa's group.
+First, I collaborated with members of Rosa's group where we characterized the dynamics of spontaneous network activity in developing neocortical circuits, resulting in a publication in *Journal of Neuroscience* [[8](http://www.ncbi.nlm.nih.gov/pubmed/19036979)].

-My primary project in Marseille was performed with Dr. Represa, who focuses on the role of neuronal migration disorders in epilepsy.
-Together with members of his group, I applied multineuron calcium imaging and patch-clamp recordings to the DCX RNAi in utero electroporation model for double cortex syndrome from my previous work in the LoTurco lab, where we analyzed the network activity in rat neocortical slices containing GFP+ dysplasias.
+My primary project in Marseille consisted of studying the role of neuronal migration disorders in epilepsy with Alfonso Represa's group.
+I applied multineuron calcium imaging and patch-clamp recordings to the DCX RNAi in utero electroporation model for double cortex syndrome from previous work in the LoTurco lab, where we analyzed the network activity in rat neocortical slices containing GFP+ dysplasias.
 We found increased excitability in the 'normotopic' neocortical networks overlying white matter heterotopias, a retention of immature activity patterns in